iterative/dvc.org/content/docs/studio/self-hosting/configuration/index.md

 # Configuration

-Studio gets provisioned by Helm, which uses a single YAML file for configuration, often referred to as `values.yaml` in our documentation.
+DVC Studio gets provisioned by Helm, which uses a single YAML file for configuration, often referred to as `values.yaml` in our documentation.

 To learn more about Helm's configuration format, refer to the page